WillOram/cyber-incident-management/README.md

 ## The basics of a response strategy

-Response strategy needs to be proportionate to respond to sophistication of the threat actor and the scale/complexity of the incident.
+A response strategy needs to be proportionate to respond to sophistication of the threat actor and the scale/complexity of the incident.

-"How" we are going to respond, organising activities into workstreams.
+Encompasses "how" we are going to respond.
+Activities should then be grouped / organised into workstreams.

 Considering: